Choose your path to a rewarding career in Tourism and Hospitality Management

 Students can do a minor in any Department in the University.
 Students should consult that Department about the minor requirements in that area.
 A minimum GPA of 2.0 must be obtained.
 (Please note: extra courses may be required to complete your minor).

-Check out the programs at a glance.
+Check out the programs at a glance

-In your second year you will be eligible to enter the Co-operative Education program which alternates terms in the classroom with hands-on paid work opportunities in your field of study that consists of a minimum of 13 weeks of full-time employment.
+In your second year you will be eligible to enter the Co-operative Education & Work-Integrated Learning Centre program which alternates terms in the classroom with hands-on paid work opportunities in your field of study that consists of a minimum of 13 weeks of full-time employment.
 The program consists of 23.0 units of study over four years.
 You graduate with one full year of relevant work experience.
 That alone will make it easier for you to find the starting position you want.

 Not in the Tourism program but still interested in this exciting career?
 You can take the Bachelor of Business Administration program with a Concentration or a Minor in Tourism and Hospitality Management.
-Find more information here.

 The Department of Business and Tourism and the Department of Communication Studies have co-operated to develop a Master in Public Relations (MPR) degree.
 Students who have graduated with a Tourism and Hospitality Management are eligible to apply to this exciting graduate program.